Changing Your Baby’s Nappy

 - Massage can aid digestion.

-Many hospitals and Birth Centres run courses on infant massage that you can attend during your stay.
+Many hospitals and Birth Centres run courses on infant massage.
 Here are a few tips on the basics of infant massage to get you started.

 - Ensure the room is warm and your baby is not in a draft.

-- Only proceed with the massage if you are feeling relaxed and your baby is generally settled, unless you are performing the massage to help relieve pain.
+- Plan for a time when you are feeling relaxed and your baby is generally settled, unless you are performing the massage to help relieve pain.

 - Start on the legs and move upward through the body.